 Paris has quite a few attractions that you can visit for free.
 Many of the city’s most impressive monuments and sites like the Notre Dame Cathedral, Sacre Coeur, the beautiful park – Jardin du Luxembourg and even the banks of the River Seine can be visited free of charge.

 In addition, find below the complete list of all the museums and monuments that have free entry at different times of the year.
 Make sure that you plan your trip to match one of the options below and enjoy grand savings on your travel budget expenses.

 Paris Budget Travel Tips to Avail Free Attractions:

-Do you know who the show stopper of Paris city is?
+Do you know who the show stopper of Paris City is?
 It is indeed – the Eiffel Tower.
 So, hit the roads and head towards this marvellous structure.
-A unique fact about Paris is that the Government hasn’t permitted construction of a structure taller than the Eiffel Tower in central Paris.
+A unique fact about Paris is that the Government hasn’t permitted the construction of a structure taller than the Eiffel Tower in central Paris.

 This gives you a distinct view of the wonder from most places around the city.
 You can also watch the twinkling lights every hour during the evenings that illuminate the Eiffel Tower setting up an exhilarating show.

 6. Save on Sites and Attractions While Exploring Paris

 You can save on the sites and museums if you choose to be smart.
 Visit specific attractions at certain times to avoid big crowds and enjoy the discounts.
 This is one of the important Paris budget travel tips that will aid you to seed some Euros.

 Paris Budget Travel Tip: Discounts on Attractions